How the South Won the Civil War

 Book Synopsis How the South Won the Civil War by : Heather Cox Richardson

-Book excerpt: Named one of The Washington Post's 50 Notable Works of Nonfiction While the North prevailed in the Civil War, ending slavery and giving the country a "new birth of freedom," Heather Cox Richardson argues in this provocative work that democracy's blood-soaked victory was ephemeral.
-The system that had sustained the defeated South moved westward and there established a foothold.
-It was a natural fit.
-Settlers from the East had for decades been pushing into the West, where the seizure of Mexican lands at the end of the Mexican-American War and treatment of Native Americans cemented racial hierarchies.
-The South and West equally depended on extractive industries-cotton in the former and mining, cattle, and oil in the latter-giving rise a new birth of white male oligarchy, despite the guarantees provided by the 13th, 14th, and 15th Amendments, and the economic opportunities afforded by expansion.
-To reveal why this happened, How the South Won the Civil War traces the story of the American paradox, the competing claims of equality and subordination woven into the nation's fabric and identity.
-At the nation's founding, it was the Eastern "yeoman farmer" who galvanized and symbolized the American Revolution.
-After the Civil War, that mantle was assumed by the Western cowboy, singlehandedly defending his land against barbarians and savages as well as from a rapacious government.
-New states entered the Union in the late nineteenth century and western and southern leaders found yet more common ground.
-As resources and people streamed into the West during the New Deal and World War II, the region's influence grew.
-"Movement Conservatives," led by westerners Barry Goldwater, Richard Nixon, and Ronald Reagan, claimed to embody cowboy individualism and worked with Dixiecrats to embrace the ideology of the Confederacy.
-Richardson's searing book seizes upon the soul of the country and its ongoing struggle to provide equal opportunity to all.
-Debunking the myth that the Civil War released the nation from the grip of oligarchy, expunging the sins of the Founding, it reveals how and why the Old South not only survived in the West, but thrived.
+Book excerpt: In this provocative new work, Heather Cox Richardson argues that while the North won the Civil War, ending slavery, oligarchy, and giving the country a "new birth of freedom," the victory was short-lived.
+Settlers from the East pushed into the West, where the seizure of Mexican lands at the end of the Mexican-American War and treatment of Native Americans cemented racial hierarchies.
+The Old South found a new home in the West.
+Both depended on extractive industries--cotton in the former and mining, cattle, and oil in the latter--giving rise to a white ruling elite, one that thrived despite the abolition of slavery, the assurances provided by the 13th, 14th, and 15th Amendments, and the economic opportunities afforded by Western expansion.
+How the South Won the Civil War traces the story of the American paradox, the competing claims of equality and white domination that were woven into the nation's fabric from the beginning.
+Who was the archetypal "new American"?
+At the nation's founding it was Eastern "yeoman farmer," independent and freedom-loving, who had galvanized and symbolized the Revolution.
+After the Civil War the mantle was taken up by the cowboy, singlehandedly defending his land and his women against "savages," and protecting his country from its own government.
+As new states entered the Union in the late nineteenth century, western and southern leaders found common ground.
+Resources, including massive amounts of federal money, and migrants continued to stream into the West during the New Deal and World War II.
+"Movement Conservatives"--starting with Barry Goldwater--claimed to embody cowboy individualism, working with Dixiecrats to renew the ideology of the Confederacy.
+The "Southern strategy" worked.
+The essence of the Old South never died and the fight for equality endures.

 How the South Won the Civil War Related Books